 - Variety of topics.
 Since long-tail searches dominate Google and other engines, you have more topics for blog posts to consider.
 It also benefits the quality of your publications as you can offer something fresh every time and avoid repeating yourself.

 - Less competition.
-Due to many long-tail keywords available, the competition is weaker.
+Due to the many long-tail keywords available, the competition is weaker.
 This benefit is particularly significant to companies that only start promoting their brand.

 How to find long-tail keywords?